oxen-io/libsession-util/docs/config-merge-logic.md

 relevant messages.
 When multiple competing messages with the same seqno are involved the hash will be noted as "(hashXXXa)", "(hashXXXb)", etc. where `a`, `b`, etc. reflect the byte-string sorted order of the hashes with the same XXX seqno value (lower letters = earlier-sorting hash).

+All examples use a "within 5" rule for determining how the seqno cutoff for conflict resolution.

 ## Ordinary update